eshe030/VirtualAssistant/README.md

-# VirtualAssistant
+# Simple-Python-Chatbot

-Chatbot for the customer interaction using python
+Creating a simple Python chatbot using natural language processing and deep learning.